European jackal: Northern Europe and the Baltic Region

 In the beginning of the 21st century, an isolated population was confirmed in western Estonia, much further north than their earlier known range.
 Whether they were an introduced population or came through natural migration was unknown.
 The Environmental Board of Estonia classified it as an introduced species, and thus potentially subject to extermination campaigns.
 However, studies confirmed that animals reached Estonia naturally from Caucasus through Ukraine, which some people take to mean they should not be considered introduced species.
 They are now treated equally with other hunted animals in Estonia.
 The number of jackals has grown quickly in coastal areas of Estonia.
-In 2016 jackals killed over 100 sheep in Estonia and during hunting season in winter 2016/2017 32 jackals were killed.
+In 2016, jackals killed over 100 sheep in Estonia and during hunting season in winter 2016/2017, 32 jackals were killed.
 Due to quick growth of jackal population in 2017 their hunting season was extended by two months for next year, up to six months in a year.

+In Finland, first verified record of golden jackal was made near Kajaani in August 2018.
+During 2018–2022, golden jackals were recorded in total of six localities ranging from southern, central and northern regions of the country.

-In July 2020 a camera trap confirmed the presence of a golden jackal from Lakselv in Finnmark, Norway, representing the Northernmost occurrence of golden jackals to date.
+In July 2020, a camera trap confirmed the presence of a golden jackal from Lakselv in Finnmark, Norway, representing the northernmost occurrence of golden jackals to date.
 The specimen is thought to have migrated from Finland.